SantoTallarico/IOSAssignment3/Assignment2/ObjParser_Readme.txt

 -include UVs
 -Triangulate Faces

 and will not function with other additions unless modified.
-I take no credit for this application.
+I take no credit for the techniques described in the tutorial.